Delivery: digital and paper rail products

-In rare cases, passes are physical documents and need to be shipped to you.
-However, this does not necessarily mean you have to pay for shipping.
+In rare cases, passes are physical documents that need to be shipped to you.
+However, this does not necessarily mean that you pay for shipping.
 Shipping is often free, or free from a minimum order amount.
 Even if shipping is not free, ordering online can still be cheaper than buying in Switzerland.

 What else to consider